Fir River: Course

 From Fir River's source, it flows southward towards Overflow Lake (the source of Overflowing River) where it turns north-west until it meets a valley.
 The river flows into the valley and heads south past several small lakes, including Bell, Chartier, Dagg, and Rat.
 As the river comes out of the hills, it passes through Fir River Road Recreation Site and Fir River Eco Reserve en route to Hudson Bay and the Red Deer River.
-As it approaches Hudson Bay, the land flattens out and it is met by a tributary named Nonsuch Creek just north-west of town.
+As it approaches Hudson Bay, the land flattens out and it is met by Nonsuch Creek just north-west of town.
 At the mouth of the river, is Hudson Bay Regional Park, which features camping, golfing, and picnicking.
 The park is also the site of historical fur trading forts, most notably Fort Red Deer River.

 Fir River Road Recreation Site

-Fir River Road Recreation Site is a recreation site along Fir River and Fir River Road that is divided into two sections–one at mile marker 16 and the other at mile marker 21.
+Fir River Road Recreation Site (53.0821°N 102.6653°W) is a provincial recreation park along Fir River and Fir River Road that is divided into two sections—one at mile marker 16 and the other at mile marker 21.
 Activities at the recreation site include picnicking, ATVing, fishing, and hunting.
 Brook trout can be found in the river.
 In the winter, there are two warm-up shacks for snowmobilers that are maintained by the local snowmobile club.

 The recreation site also provides access to Fir River Ecological Reserve.